miseyu/KubeJobWatcher/README.md

-#JobWatcher

-Clean up jobs when finished.
-Every 10 seconds KubeJobWatcher will delete any job that has succeeded or failed.
+#KubeJobWatcher

+Kubernetes does not automatically clean up jobs.This can lead to huge numbers of failed job pods building up and bringing your system to a halt.

+Enter KubeJobWatcher.

+KubeJobWatcher cleans up jobs.
+Every 10 seconds KubeJobWatcher will query Kube for a list of jobs.
+If those jobs have greater than 1 failure or success the job will be removed along with any associated pods.

 ## To use